henesy/henesy.github.io/2020/02/10/0/index.md

-# Go-like programming patterns through the ages
+# Legacy of Go - CSP and otherwise

-This post intends to showcase programming patterns from Alef, Plan9 C, Limbo, to Go.
+This post intends to showcase programming patterns from Newsqueak, Alef, Plan9 C, Limbo, to Go.

 (??) ­ Include different Plan9 edition releases to see the libc evolve?

 (???) ­ Include unix examples for shade?

-All of these code snippets should be complete in their own forms and compilable/runnable.
+All of these code snippets should be complete as shown and compilable/runnable in the state presented.

+If you want to play with Newsqueak, the unix port of squint is probably the most straightforward, found [here](https://github.com/rwos/newsqueak).
+The papers describing Newsqueak is [here](https://swtch.com/~rsc/thread/newsqueak.pdf) and [here](https://swtch.com/~rsc/thread/newsquimpl.pdf).

 If you want to play with Alef in 2020, your best bet is probably installing a Plan9 2nd edition VM.
-A text guide for this process is [in a prior blog post here](https://seh.dev/2018/03/19/0/) and a video guide is [here](https://www.youtube.com/watch?v=W00TnQ91nj8).
+A text guide for this process is in a prior blog post [here](https://seh.dev/2018/03/19/0/) and a video guide is [here](https://www.youtube.com/watch?v=W00TnQ91nj8).

-There are more resources linked in the blog post and indexed [here](http://9.postnix.pw/hist/2e/).
+There are more resources on Plan9 2nd edition indexed [here](http://9.postnix.pw/hist/2e/).

 There's a work-in-progress port of Alef from 2e to 9front/386 which can be found on the [public grid](http://wiki.9gridchan.org/public_grid/index.html) griddisk at `/burnzez/rep/alef/root` and maybe `/burnzez/alef`.
 Griddisk is accessible over 9p via `tcp!45.63.75.148!9564`.
 You can more easily access the grid from unix via the [gridnix scripts](https://github.com/henesy/grid-unix).